 If the icing is too thick for piping the detail work then simply thin a portion of it out by adding water a little bit at a time and mixing it in until the desired consistency is reached.
 This icing is perfect for decorating gingerbread and sugar cookies.
 To flood or fill-in designs simply thin the icing a little bit more by adding even more water.

 I love the snow-covered look of white icing against the gingerbread.
 Feel free to get creative with your designs and add coloring to the icing if you want.
 I found a lot of inspiration for gingerbread house decorations on Pinterest and had so much fun creating unique designs on each piece as I went.

 Don’t want to or don’t have time to make gingerbread houses?
 No problem.
 This recipe is perfect for gingerbread cut-out cookies as well.

 These mini gingerbread houses would add a festive touch as holiday cake toppers.
-Or make just the front of the houses to stick onto the sides of a cake like a collar.
+Or make just the front of the houses then stick them onto the sides of a cake, like a collar.

 I used the townhouse template from this hobbycraft.co.uk post but shortened the height to 5.5″.

 - 1 stick 1/2 cup or 90g shortening

 - 1/2 cup 115g dark brown sugar

 - 1 tablespoon grated fresh ginger optional